- 1 month ago

 This is true in a sense, but what we often fail to understand is that the Liver can become overloaded and poisoned with the very toxins it’s meant to process and start to break down, become diseased and even fail completely.

-On this page we are going to talk about these four major topics:
+On this page we are going to cover these five major areas:

 Click the headings above to skip to each topic.